EAB Neighborhood Weekly Updates

 2015 - The parkway Ash trees listed on the link below are tentatively scheduled for removal in 2015.
 The schedule is subject to change and is dependent on weather, funding levels and contractor availability.
 CLICK HERE FOR SCHEDULE.

 UNSCHEDULED REMOVALS - The parkway Ash trees listed on the link below have not been scheduled for removal at this time.
 We are hopeful that those trees requiring removal may be removed sometime in 2015 if not, removals would occur in early 2016.
 The schedule is subject to change and is dependent on weather, funding levels and contractor availability.
-CLICK HERE FOR SCHEDULE.
+CLICK HERE FOR STREET LIST.

 Updated Status July 2014

 Efforts to mitigate the infestation of the Emerald Ash Borer remain a high priority for the Public Works Department.
 This year, the Village continues its aggressive approach by hiring multiple contractors in addition to ongoing ash tree removal/replacement efforts by internal crews.
 The goal for 2014 is to remove 2,000 dead and/or infested ash trees, which is on target with 1,300 infested trees removed to date.
 With a beginning ash tree population in excess of 6,000 in 2011 (around 40 percent of the Village’s parkway trees), about half of the trees have been removed.
 We appreciate residents’ patience and cooperation while we address the infestation, as the process of removing and replacing all 6,000 ash trees is expected to take years.

 The Public Works Department maintains a comprehensive tree database that identifies all parkway trees, including ash tree locations, in the Village.
 This allows us the ability to identify, plan and schedule removals based on neighborhoods and areas with heavy ash tree populations, thus permitting a more efficient, timely and cost-effective removal process.